aurreum/docs/version/3.0.44811/_sources/openstack/openstack.md

    For the **Restore location** option:
    - Original path: The virtual machine will be restored to its original path with its original name and configuration.
    - New path: The virtual machine will be restored to a customized path with its configuration modified.
 If you click the icon beside **New path**, a wizard will appear.
-      1. At the **Virtual machine** step, configure a new virtual machine name, the target availability zone, target project, a key pair, a security group, and an instance type ID.
+      1. At the **Virtual machine** step, configure a new virtual machine name, the target availability zone, the target project, a key pair, a security group, and an instance type ID.
 Click **Next**.
       2. At the **Datastore** step, configure the volume type.
 Click **Next**.
       3. At the **Network** step, configure the MAC address, IP address, and NIC.
 Click **Next**.
    ```